llvm-rv-vext-improvements/simuben/README.md

-# simuben
+# SimuBen

-Benchmarking on XiangShan Simulators
+A tool for benchmarking on XiangShan simulators.

+See `.github/workflows/ci.yml` for a usage example.